ueberdosis/tiptap/docs/src/docPages/overview/installation.md

 ## Option 1: Vanilla JavaScript

 Use tiptap with vanilla JavaScript for a very lightweight and raw experience.
-If you feel like it, you can even use it to connect the tiptap core with other frameworks (Svelte 👋) not mentioned here.
+If you feel like it, you can even use it to connect tiptap with other frameworks not mentioned here.

 ```bash
 # With npm